 Open the DNS settings of the domain to connect it to WP Engine.

 If your DNS entries show ‘@’ in the name/host field, that record is for your root domain.
-Change its Value to the IP address displayed on the WP Engine’s domain overview.
+Change its value to the IP address displayed on the WP Engine’s domain overview.

 Next, look for the www entry in your DNS records.
 It indicates a www version of your website.
 Check its corresponding value.
 If it shows @, you need not make any changes.
 Otherwise, change it to @ or IP address or CNAME record on your WP Engine account.

-Update your TTL (Time To Live) to the minimum which is the time for changes come into effect.
-Go back to your WP Engine account and locate yourwebsitename.com under Domains and Redirects section.
+Update your TTL (Time To Live) to the minimum which is the time for changes to come into effect.
+Go back to your WP Engine account and locate yourwebsitename.com under the Domains and Redirects section.
 Set it as your primary domain.